apache/pulsar/site2/website/versioned_docs/version-2.4.0/client-libraries-go.md

 ### Client operations

-Pulsar Go client have the following methods available:
+Pulsar Go client has the following methods available:

 Method | Description | Return type
 :------|:------------|:-----------
 `CreateProducer(ProducerOptions)` | Create the producer instance(This method will block until the producer is created successfully). | `(Producer, error)`
-`CreateProducerWithSchema(ProducerOptions, Schema)` | Create the producer instance with schema | `(Producer, error)` `Subscribe(ConsumerOptions)` | Create a `Consumer` by subscribing to a topic. | `(Consumer, error)` `SubscribeWithSchema(ConsumerOptions, Schema)` | Create a `Consumer` with schema by subscribing to a topic. | `(Consumer, error)`
+`CreateProducerWithSchema(ProducerOptions, Schema)` | Create a producer instance with schema. | `(Producer, error)` `Subscribe(ConsumerOptions)` | Create a `Consumer` by subscribing to a topic. | `(Consumer, error)` `SubscribeWithSchema(ConsumerOptions, Schema)` | Create a `Consumer` with schema by subscribing to a topic. | `(Consumer, error)`
 `CreateReader(ReaderOptions)` | Create a Reader instance. | `(Reader, error)`